felix-tjernberg/svelte-learning/README.md

 3. What happens when npm packages are imported?
 4. How variables in .svelte files are scoped?
 5. How to setup aliases for imports?
+6. Find out best practices when it comes to building components

 ## State management